 Scholarships.
 Autographs.
 Fan days.
 Statues.
-That’s the stuff that’s convinced her to convinved her to give the states another try—or at least one state, one town.
+That’s the stuff that’s convinved her to give the states another try—or at least one state, one town.

 “Everybody at Auburn cares about the players.
 We don’t have that here.
 It’s completely different.
 It’s nice to see people really genuinely happy for another person’s good fortune.
 I like the way people talk about other people in Auburn and how they’re quite happy to talk to me.
 Even though I don’t know a thing about it, they’re happy to share.
 You just don’t see that over here.”

 Dee has genuinely wanted to see it—to see it in person—for nearly five years now, but season after season, it never worked out.

 Too uncomfortable accepting that kind of charity from folks for, essentially, a vacation.
 Too expensive to do on her own.
 Too busy.

 But in late September, things changed.
 She got the itch.
 And it looked like she might actually have a chance to scratch it.
 Her last vacation was in 2008.
 For someone who loves to travel, that hasn’t sat well.
 Her last trip?
 Trekking through Zambia, Botswana, Namibia and South Africa.
 Before that, India.
 Oh, and she’s canoed the Amazon.
 It was time to treat herself again.
 Time to see the world again.
 Time to live again.

 She checked her calendar.
 Could it work?
 Was there a game the weekend of Nov.
 17?
 Yes, a team called Liberty—how fitting!
 Was Jimmi available to housesit?
 Yes.
 Could she actually take the time off work?
 Yes—finally.

 The only thing left was to see if Jen could meet her in Atlanta.